rubenspgcavalcante/react-redux-webpack-lazy-loading/README.md

 # React Webpack Lazy Loading
 ## A sample of lazy loading using React and Webpack

-Check the live version [here](https://rubenspgcavalcante.github.io/react-webpack-lazy-loading/)
+Check the live version [here](https://rubenspgcavalcante.github.io/react-redux-webpack-lazy-loading/)

 ### Objective
-Do a feature based lazy loading using React components and Webpack
+Do a feature based lazy loading using React/Redux and Webpack

 ### Important!
 This is a bare minimun setup just to show how it works.
 Isn't intended to be a complete web app.